TepWacha/CppND-Capstone-Snake-Game/README.md

 **Game** is composed of objects of `Snake`, `Controller` and `Renderer`.
 This class run the main Game Loop where all the action takes place.

 **Snake** class describes the user snake.
-It contains information and beavior of the snake.
+It contains information and behavior of the snake.

 **Controller** handles the input and makes the snake move.